 \subsection{Comparison of different study designs}

 We now want to compare the efficiency of conducting an adaptive design (with conditional error function $A\leq 0.5$) to a design with two separate stages with regard to the expected and maximum information under the same assumptions as in the previous sections.
-In particular, this implies that for a given interim information $I_1$ the applicant achieves the overall power of $1-\beta$ at the a priori assumed effect $\delta=\xi\cdot\delrel$ by choice of the required minimum second stage information $\itwomin$.
+In particular, this implies that for a given interim information $I_1$, the applicant achieves the overall power of $1-\beta$ at the a priori assumed effect $\delta=\xi\cdot\delrel$ by choice of the required minimum second stage information $\itwomin$.
 We will compare the expected second stage information in dependence of $I_1>\ionemin$ assuming that the true effect is~$\delta$.
-Additionally, we will compare the maximum information for the second stage.
 Like for the first stage, expected and maximum informations will be compared for different $\xi$ and again relative to $I_\delta$, i.e.\ on the $t_\xi$-scale for a most general comparison which only depends on $\ac$, $\alpha$, $\beta$ and $\xi$.

 Since the second stage information \eqref{adaptiveStudyDesigInformQuot} is decreasing in $A(z_1)$, which itself is a non-decreasing function in $z_1$, the maximum sample size is achieved for $z_1=z_f$ or equals $\itwomin$.